chaimain/asgardpy/.github/CONTRIBUTING.md

     If the build fails, it's most likely due to small formatting issues.
 If the error message isn't clear, feel free to comment on this in your pull request.

-    And finally, please update the [CHANGELOG](https://github.com/chaimain/asgardpy/blob/main/CHANGELOG.md) with notes on your contribution in the "Unreleased" section at the top.
+    And finally, add a News Fragment in `docs/changes/` as per the `README` in there, based on your contribution.

     After all of the above checks have passed, you can now open [a new GitHub pull request](https://github.com/chaimain/asgardpy/pulls).
     Make sure you have a clear description of the problem and the solution, and include a link to relevant issues.